What is Neurofeedback Therapy used for?

 On the mental health side, you might be experiencing issues like Post Traumatic Disorder Syndrome (PTSD), anxiety, depression, or certain mood disorders.
 Yes, psychological issues can occur because of faulty brain function.

 To avoid any misunderstandings, psychological or mental disorder issues are symptoms, not the actual causes.
-However, there are brain functions that can go awry that will lead to the actual emotional or mental health problem.
+However, there are brain functions that can go awry that will lead to the actual emotional or mental health problems.
 The neurobiologist is not interested in treating the symptom.
 They are interested in treating the specific brain malfunction that is causing the symptom.

 Benefits of Neurofeedback Therapy